birchpress/brithon.com/README.md

   > 127.0.0.1 www-local.brithon.com
 1. Install MySQL 5.5+ and make sure the password of `root` on `localhost` is empty.
-   It's easy to install MySQL in local box, while installation in virtual machina is recommended, which is also very easy.
+   It's easy to install MySQL in local box, while installation in virtual machine is recommended, which is also very easy.
 And you only need to forward port `3306` of guest to `3306` of host.
 Actually, it would be much simpler with docker like this:

    ```shell
     # install msyql docker image, and create a local container `mysql-5.6`, with empty root password.